arc-on-ocp/actions-runner-controller/README.md

  * Created [`kaniko-*` actions](https://github.com/ghsioux-octodemo/arc-on-openshift-test-actions-workflow/tree/main/.github/actions) for login to private registry and build/push image;
  * Created [a sample workflow](https://github.com/ghsioux-octodemo/arc-on-openshift-test-actions-workflow/blob/main/.github/workflows/arc-runner-set-ocp-test-with-actions.yml) to test the whole setup by building a simple container image and pushing it to GHCR.

- > :warning: Since this repository is a fork in an enterprise where self-hosted runners are disabled, both the kaniko actions and the sample workflow are actually in [this internal repository](https://github.com/ghsioux-octodemo/arc-on-openshift-test-actions-workflow) during the testing phase.

 ### TODO

 * Update the runner set Helm chart to automate the SCC creation / binding